alex-spataru/HP-Spectre-4101dx-Hackintosh/README.md

 **Disclaimer:**

-Read the entire README before you start.
-This project is still in alpha/beta stage.
+Read the entire README before you start, this project is still in alpha/beta stage.
 Proceed at your own risk, and feel free to report issues and contribute to this guide :)

 If you find this bootloader configuration useful, consider giving it a star to make it more visible.